 \subsection{Problem Formulation}

 Suppose we are interested in the causal effect of $X_j$ on $X_i$.
-Let $\bm{S} \subset \bm{V} \setminus\{X_i\}$ denote the set of explanatory variables, and consider the following regression equation at the population level:
+Let $\bm{S} \subset \bm{V} \setminus\{X_i\}$ denote the set of explanatory variables, and consider the following linear regression equation at the population level:

-where $\bm{Z} = \bm{S}\setminus\{X_j\}$ denotes a set of covariates.
-In this paper, the partial regression coefficient is defined using ordinary covariances, not conditional covariances.
+where $\bm{Z} = \bm{S}\setminus\{X_j\}$ denotes a set of covariates, and the coefficients are projection coefficients onto the space spanned by explanatory variables.
 See the Appendix for details.
 The objective is to derive a sufficient condition on $\bm{Z}$ under which $\beta_{ij\mid \bm{Z}} = \tau_{ij\mid do(\bm{Z})}$ holds.
 If the coefficient $\beta_{ij\mid \bm{Z}}$ corresponds to the causal effect, then, under standard regularity conditions for random explanatory variables, the least squares estimator provides a consistent estimate of this effect.